SlexAxton/txjs2013/schedule/11_afterparty.md

-Held in the closest thing to a templating-language-themed bar in Austin, the TXJS after party won't disappoint.
+Held in the closest thing to a templating-language-themed bar in Austin, [Handlebar Austin](http://goo.gl/maps/ZNreo), the TXJS after party won't disappoint.
 Not if **you're** there anyways.

 There will be free drinks provided by [Mozilla](http://mozilla.org)!
 There will be a roof